-The museum was commissioned by the Emperor in order to find a suitable shelter for the Habsburgs’ formidable art collection and to make it accessible to the general public.
+The Emperor commissioned the museum to find a suitable shelter for the Habsburgs’ formidable art collection and to make it accessible to the public.

 - “The Tower of Babel” by Pieter Brueghel